 Facts about dock spiders

 The scientific name for a dock spider is Dolomedes.
 It belongs to the Pisauridae family of spiders.
 In Canada, this spider is usually referred to as a dock spider.
 In the United States it is often called a fishing spider.
 Other common names include wharf spider and raft spider.

 Dock spider habitat and range

 Dock spiders are widely distributed throughout cottage country in Canada and the United States.
-Whether your cabin is in Michigan, Wisconsin, Minnesota, Manitoba, Ontario, Quebec or any other lake-country area the dock spider is a regular and often-feared companion at the cottage.
+Whether your cabin is in Michigan, Wisconsin, Minnesota, Manitoba, Ontario, Quebec or any other lake-country area the dock spider is a regular and feared companion at the cottage.